Healthcare Management- Medical Management

 The A.A.S. degree is designed to prepare a student for employment upon graduation.
 Some universities, at their discretion, accept some technical courses for transfer.
 A student who plans to transfer to a university should consult his/her advisor and the receiving university about transfer and articulation policies.
 Failure to do so could result in loss of transfer credits.

-Courses should be taken in the sequence indicated in order to ensure graduation on schedule.
+Courses should be taken in the sequence advised in order to ensure graduation on schedule.

 Additional course requirements: The Tennessee Board of Regents requires that students either demonstrate the appropriate skill levels in math, reading, and/or writing before enrolling in college-level courses or enroll in appropriate co-requisite experiences with college-level courses to develop competency in those skills while performing college-level work.
 ACT/SAT scores, classic ACCUPLACER test scores, next-generation ACCUPLACER test scores, or other relevant information determine whether a student needs to enroll in co-requisite courses in math, reading, and/or writing (English).